kzaky/khaledzaky.com/about/index.md

 I enjoy [writing](/blog/) about things I learn, and collecting experiences in general.
 I also enjoy reading to learn new things, to stay fresh, and to collect said experiences.
 I still love [coding](https://github.com/kzaky?tab=repositories) because I love building things.

-In my "spare time" I enjoy getting away from the computer screen with other activities like [photography](http://www.instagram.com/kzaky/), practicing [taekwondo](https://en.wikipedia.org/wiki/Taekwondo), and working out while listening to [trance music](https://en.wikipedia.org/wiki/Trance_music).
+In my spare time, I enjoy getting away from the computer screen with other activities like [photography](http://www.instagram.com/kzaky/), practicing [taekwondo](https://en.wikipedia.org/wiki/Taekwondo), and working out while listening to [trance music](https://en.wikipedia.org/wiki/Trance_music).

 Now that you know so much about me, [tweet me](http://twitter.com/home?status=@kzaky%20Hi%20KZ!) or [send me](mailto:zakykhaled@gmail.com) a note :)

 ## About the website

-I use this website for several purposes including:
+This website is for:

-- Information about myself for the curious minds
+- Information [about](/about/) myself for the curious minds
 - A venue to [publish](/blog/) some of my ideas
 - A tool for practice new things I’m [learning](https://github.com/kzaky/khaledzaky.com)

-Here’s some of the technical details you may (or may not) be interested in:
+Here’s some of the technical details:

 - Designed and coded on a [Mac](http://www.apple.com/macbook-air)
 - Coded in [Sublime Text 3](http://www.sublimetext.com/3)
-- Built with [Jekyll](http://jekyllrb.com/), a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
+- Built with [Jekyll](http://jekyllrb.com/), a blog-aware, static site generator.
 Think of it like a file-based CMS, without all the complexity.
 - Hosted on [AWS](http://aws.amazon.com) using an [S3 Storage](https://aws.amazon.com/s3/)
 - Source Code is hosted on [GitHub](https://github.com) available [here](https://github.com/kzaky/khaledzaky.com)